How Many Children Do I Have After My Son Died?

 When I talk to G-d, should I still pray for Jacob even though he’s not here?
 I used to pray that he get married, have children, and have a good career.
 I can’t ask for those things anymore.
 So what do I want G-d to do for him?
 I pray to G-d that, more than anything, I want him to be happy.
 I don’t exactly know what happiness is in the spiritual world but whatever it is, I want it for him.
 He was suddenly wrenched away from his family and I want G-d to comfort him for that.
 I pray that he’s not alone, and that he’s with his grandparents and all our relatives he and I never met.
 I pray that every time I give tzedakah (charity), learn Torah, say Tehillim (psalms), or do an act of kindness it should all be a merit for him.
 So yes, I still pray for him.
 I always wanted the best for my son when he was in this world, and I want no less for him in Heaven.

 Jacob will always be a part of my life.
 My response ‘He lives elsewhere’ is totally true.
+And he does pray and learn Torah full time.
 He is living in a spiritual world with all of his relatives who have passed away and has a life.
 So if I’m ever asked ‘How many children do you have?’, I know what to answer.
 I’ll include Jacob in the count.
 He’s still my son.